eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-generative-models.md

 - Autoregressive models are supervised.
     * With the success and hype of GANs and VAEs, it is easy to assume that all generative models are unsupervised: this is not true!
-    * Way more stable than GANs, and can use all the good stuff from ML101: train-valid-test splits, cross validation, loss metrics, etc.
+    * This means that that training is stable and highly parallelizable, that it is straightfoward to tune hyperparameters, and that inference is computationally inexpensive.
+We can also break out all the good stuff from ML-101: train-valid-test splits, cross validation, loss metrics, etc.
+      These are all things that we lose when we resort to e.g. GANs.

-- Autoregressive sequential models work for both continuous and discrete data.
+- Autoregressive models work on both continuous and discrete data.
     * Autoregressive sequential models have worked for audio (WaveNet), images (PixelCNN++) and text (Transformer): these models are very flexible in the kind of data that they can model.
     * Contrast this to GANs, which (as far as I'm aware) cannot model discrete data.

-- Autoregressive sequential models can be conditioned.
+- Autoregressive models are very amenable to conditioning.
     * There are many options for conditioning!
 You can condition on both discrete and continuous variables; you can condition at multiple time scales; you can even condition on latent embeddings or the outputs of